OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   implementation uses multiplication with `0.5`...
 It is unclear why this difference exists.
 No action has been taken to unify these computations.
+* `CALPUV2C.for`: The diffs contain some odd instructions in the loops present in the OpenDA version.
+It has been decided to accept the patches from NIER here and adopt that variant of the implementation.
+  Similarly, the assignment of `ICORDRY=1` is replaced with the NIER alternative of `ICORDRY=ICORDRY+1`.
+It is not clear why these differences exist and which might be the proper one...
 * `CGATEFLX.for`: The NIER source misses the fix introducing boolean `HUPG_HDWG_INITIALIZED` that was added in 2016 in OpenDA.
   Additionally, the array GKMULT seems not to have been initialized in